react-boilerplate/react-boilerplate/docs/js/routing.md

 ## Usage

-To add a new route, use the generator with `$ npm run generate route`.
+To add a new route, use the generator with `npm run generate route`.

 This is what a standard (generated) route looks like for a container: